zapabob/ROCm/README.md

   - ROC Tracer: `roctracer-dev`
   - Radeon Compute Profiler: `rocm-profiler`
 * ROCm Libraries
+  - rocALUTION: `rocalution`
   - rocBLAS: `rocblas`
   - hipBLAS: `hipblas`
+  - hipCUB: `hipCUB`
   - rocFFT: `rocfft`
   - rocRAND: `rocrand`
   - rocSPARSE: `rocsparse`
   - hipSPARSE: `hipsparse`
+  - ROCm SMI Lib: `rocm_smi_lib64`
-  - rocALUTION: `rocalution:`
+  - rocThrust: `rocThrust`
+  - MIOpen: `MIOpen-HIP` (for the HIP version), `MIOpen-OpenCL` (for the OpenCL version)
   - MIOpenGEMM: `miopengemm`
-  - MIOpen: `MIOpen-HIP` (for the HIP version), `MIOpen-OpenCL` (for the OpenCL version)
-  - ROCm SMI Lib: `rocm_smi_lib64`
+  - MIVisionX: `mivisionx`
   - RCCL: `rccl`
-  - MIVisionX: `mivisionx`
-  - rocThrust: `rocThrust`
-  - hipCUB: `hipCUB`

-To make it easier to install ROCm, the AMD binary repos provide a number of meta-packages that will automatically install multiple other packages.
+To make it easier to install ROCm, the AMD binary repositories provide a number of meta-packages that will automatically install multiple other packages.
 For example, `rocm-dkms` is the primary meta-package that is used to install most of the base technology needed for ROCm to operate.
 It will install the `rock-dkms` kernel driver, and another meta-package (`rocm-dev`) which installs most of the user-land ROCm core components, support software, and development tools.